AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Bonus: Tuomas Artman (Linear) – Why "Taste" is the New Engineering

-The Fireside Chat between Tuomas Artman (CTO and Co-Founder of Linear) and Gergely Orosz (The Pragmatic Engineer) was my personal highlight of Day 2 – rarely do you experience someone who argues so clearly from their own practice.
-Artman brought a perspective that none of the three approaches covers alone – but rather connects them all.
+The fireside chat between Tuomas Artman (CTO and co-founder of Linear) and Gergely Orosz (The Pragmatic Engineer) was my personal highlight of Day 2.
+You rarely hear someone argue so clearly from their own practice.
+Artman brought a perspective that none of the three approaches covers on its own; instead it ties them all together.

 Artman's Core Thesis

-In a world where anyone can generate code with AI, "taste" – meaning the instinct for good design, the right abstractions, and consistent opinionation – becomes the decisive competitive advantage.
+In a world where anyone can generate code with AI, "taste", the instinct for good design, the right abstractions and consistent opinionation, becomes the decisive competitive advantage.

 The most important statements:

-• Zero Bug Policy: At Linear, bugs have top priority – nobody starts on new features until they are fixed.
-Artman's logic: Every bug gets fixed eventually – so why not immediately?
-The result: Customers report a bug and find it fixed the very next day.
+• Zero Bug Policy: at Linear, bugs take top priority; nobody starts on new features until they're fixed.
+Artman's logic: every bug gets fixed eventually, so why not now?
+The result: customers report a bug and find it fixed the very next day.

-• Opinionated Software (software with a clear stance): Linear is deliberately not flexible for every workflow.
-There is one good way to do things – and the system guides you there.
-This reduces decision fatigue and increases speed.
+• Opinionated software (software with a clear point of view): Linear is deliberately not flexible enough for every workflow.
+There is one good way to do things, and the system guides you towards it.
+This cuts decision fatigue and increases speed.

-• Linear Agent: Linear builds AI directly into the product – not as a chatbot, but as an AI PM that handles triage, backlog grooming, and issue creation.
-Add to that deep integrations with coding agents via MCP to launch a local agent session directly from an issue.
+• Linear Agent: Linear builds AI straight into the product, not as a chatbot but as an AI PM that handles triage, backlog grooming and issue creation.
+On top of that come deep integrations with coding agents via MCP, so you can launch a local agent session straight from an issue.

-• Craftsmanship over metrics: Linear relies on good design and gut instinct – not on endless metrics and optimisation loops.
+• Craftsmanship over metrics: Linear leans on good design and gut instinct rather than endless metrics and optimisation loops.

-• 5-Day Hiring: Anyone applying to Linear comes in for five days and builds something real.
-No whiteboard interviews, no LeetCode – but real work on the real product.
-This filters exactly for the kind of person Linear wants: people with a love for detail and craftsmanship.
+• Five-day hiring: anyone applying to Linear comes in for five days and builds something real.
+No whiteboard interviews, no LeetCode, just real work on the real product.
+It filters precisely for the kind of person Linear wants: people with a love of detail and craftsmanship.

-Personal Note: Alongside Mario Zechner, the discussion with Artman impressed me the most.
-Everything at Linear is built with a love for design that you can feel immediately – from the product to the hiring process.
-Honestly: I wouldn't complain about a 5-day trial at Linear.
+Personal note: alongside Mario Zechner, the conversation with Artman impressed me the most.
+Everything at Linear is built with a love of design you can feel straight away, from the product to the hiring process.
+Honestly, I wouldn't say no to a five-day trial at Linear.

 What Else Moves the Speakers